The Department's summary of the outbreak:

 Advice to Australians returning to Australia from China

-If you have returned to Australia from China (in particular the regions of Shanghai, Jiangsu, Zhejiang, Anhui, Henan and Beijing) and feel unwell with a cough, or fever or difficulty breathing, you should see your General Practitioner or present to a hospital Emergency Department.
+If you have returned to Australia from China (in particular the regions of Shanghai, Anhui, Jiangsu Zhejiang, Fujian, Beijing, Guangdong, Henan, Shandong, Hebei, Hunan, Guizhou and Jaingxi) and feel unwell with a cough, or fever or difficulty breathing, you should see your General Practitioner or present to a hospital Emergency Department.
 You should mention you have been to China in the last few weeks.
-Your doctor will have received information on the best approach to investigating whether you may or may not have been infected with the Avian Influenza virus A(H7N9).
+Your doctor will have received information on the best approach to investigating whether you may or may not have been infected with the Avian Influenza A(H7N9).
 This involves the collection of a swab of your nose and throat plus any other specimens your doctor thinks is necessary.
 Your specimens will be referred to a pathology laboratory for testing and the results will be sent to your doctor.

 If you are returning to Australia please note the in-flight announcements on your inbound flight.
 As is normal, you will be directed to seek out a crew member and/or a quarantine officer if you are unwell.
 In addition, and as is normal, Australian customs and quarantine officers will identify unwell passengers on arrival and seek information from them about their illness.

 Advice for Australians travelling in China